tagion/tagion/tub/tub/README.md

 make help
 ```

-## Ensure Local Environment
+## Install Depencies

-You must have linux installed.
-The preferred distribution is Ubuntu 20.04.2.0 LTS (Focal Fossa), but you should be fine with any.
+Tagil, as a build system, works with Linux and macOS.
+The preferred distribution is Ubuntu 20.04.2.0 LTS (Focal Fossa).

+At the moment, there is no cross-compilation flow, meaning you can only compile to your host machine's architecture.

 Make sure to install dependencies: